brianmueller/cssi-curriculum/_lessons/javascript/03-variables-and-assignment.md

   title: JavaScript Variables and Assignment
   language: javascript
 ---
+# What You Will Learn:
++ Syntax for variables
++ How to assign variables

+# Why This is Important:
 The interpreter has been great for doing little calculations, but it doesn't remember values from line to line.
 To help it remember, we will tell it we're making a variable.

 We can think of a variable like a bucket.
 Inside of the bucket we can store data.
 The bucket has a name we declare, and we assign data(a value) to it using an '=' sign.